Table of Contents

 5 Cons of Freelancing

-1. Sole responsibility of work
+1. Sole responsibility for work

-As a freelancer, one is solely responsible for all the work done on a project.
+As a freelancer, one is solely responsible for all the work on a project.
 So, the success or failure of the project lies solely on the freelancer’s shoulders.
-Also, unlike a corporate job, there is no one to guide or share different ideas for the project, making it difficult to make decisions alone.
+Also, unlike in a corporate job, there is no one to guide or share different ideas for the project, making it difficult to make decisions alone.

 2. Sporadic work pattern